marshyon/marshyon-orig.github.io/hugo/content/getting-started/editting_files.md

 If you have a user account already permitted access to push to this particular repository there is very little to do other than to check out this repo and edit and push new content.

-The process of re-rendering the site as new content is submitted is handled in a pipeline.
+The process of re-rendering the site is handled in a pipeline triggered by new content being pushed.

-If you do not have this and want to carry this out yourself, see [this article](/getting-started/cloning_this_repository_and_regenerating_the_site_locally/) for how that can be simply achieved using `hugo`
+If you do not have collaborator access and want to carry this out for yourself in your own environment, see [this article](/getting-started/cloning_this_repository_and_regenerating_the_site_locally/) for how that can be simply achieved using `hugo`

-### Adding a new article and editing its contents
+### Adding a new articles and editing contents

 in the `hugo/content` directory, there are subdirectories that each have articles within them.